Juliet: Casa di Giulietta

-In Verona, an early 14th-century house at Via Cappello no. 23, claiming to be the Capulets' has been turned into a tourist attraction but it is mostly empty.
-The real second name was in Italian Cappelletti, a noble family, and not Capuleti.
-Cappelletti were in the past members of the light cavalry of the Republic of Venice.
-They fought for it since the 13th century and they were originally from Dalmatia and Albania.
-It features the balcony, and in the small courtyard, a bronze statue of Juliet.
-It is one of the most visited sites in the city.
-The metal of its chest is worn bare due to a legend that if a person strokes the right breast of the statue, that person will have good fortune and luck in love.
+In Verona, an early 14th-century house at Via Cappello no. 23, claiming to be the Capulets' has been turned into a tourist attraction.
+It is, however, mostly empty.
+The actual family name in Italian was Cappelletti, a noble family, and not Capuleti.
+Cappelletti had in the past been members of the light cavalry of the Republic of Venice and had fought for it since the 13th century.
+They were originally from Dalmatia and Albania.
+The house, with its distinctive balcony, is one of the most visited sites in Verona.
+In its small courtyard is a bronze statue of Juliet.
+The metal surface across its chest is polished from constant handling, due to a legend stating that if a person strokes the right breast of the statue, they will have good fortune and luck in love.

 Many people write their names and the names of loved ones on the walls of the entrance, known as Juliet's wall.
-During 2019, after a restoration and cleaning of the building, it was intended that further writing should be on replaceable panels or white sheets placed outside the wall.
+In 2019, after a restoration and cleaning of the building, it was intended that further writing should be on replaceable panels or white sheets placed outside the wall.

 It is also a tradition to put small love letters on the walls (which is done by the thousands each year), which are regularly taken down by employees to keep the courtyard clean.

 Another tradition that occurs in Juliet's courtyard is writing one's name and that of a loved one on a lock and attaching it to a large ornamental gate in the back left.